-Germans Love David Hasselhoff: Marina has commented that her fans in the UK took the "Electra Heart" album, and particularly it's opening song, "Bubblegum Bitch" very seriously.
+Germans Love David Hasselhoff: Marina has commented that her fans in the UK took the "Electra Heart" album, and particularly its opening song, "Bubblegum Bitch" very seriously (and therefore totally misunderstood the theme of the album).
 In contrast, her American fans better understood the irony she wanted to get across.

 Growing the Beard: Arguably with Froot, with it's more nuanced and stylistically varied production as well as an overall more contemplative and emotional tone- in contrast to the more bluntly satirical The Family Jewels and Electra Heart.

 LGBT Fanbase: Given her elaborate art/camp style and her pointed subversion of stereotypical gender tropes, it's not surprising she has grown a large international following.